 -

-Art and Nation Building, Art History 209
+Making America, Art History 209

-Cross-listed: American Studies, Human Rights Between 1650 and 1876, a new nation came to dominate the world scene.
+Between 1650 and 1876, a new nation came to dominate the world scene.
 This course explores the contribution of the visual arts to the conceptualization of an American national identity, from the founding of the colonies through the Federal and Antebellum periods to the Civil War and Reconstruction.
 We will look at a range of visual and textual materials to examine the development of American culture and the efforts to portray the political experiment of democracy.
 Topics range from depictions of authority and difference, to the importance ofportraiture and landscape painting to national culture and politics, to the emergence of American art institutions, to issues of aesthetics, to transatlantic connections and traditions.
-The course serves as an introduction to the painting, sculpture, photography, and material culture of America.
+The course serves as an introduction to the painting, sculpture, photography, and material culture of America. -

 Sightseeing: Vision and the Image in the Early Modern Period, Art History 211